 Reserve Fund.
 The Reserve study is currently undergoing an update through our Reserve consultant.
-Final report should be submitted mid-November.
+The final report should be submitted in mid-November.

 Shaker Square.
-Meeting to be held 12/3/21 to discuss and vote on ownership, update Mt.
-Pleasant residents and possible fundraiser for green space in Shake Square
+A City Council meeting will be held on 12/3/21 to discuss and vote on ownership of Shaker Square

 Staffing.
-Tiara Smith the administrative assistant began work 11/15/21
+Tiara Smith, our new Moreland Courts Administrative Assistant, began work on November 15, 2021 and is off to a very promising start.

 Resident Contact Information.
-Resident directory is being finalized for the website.
+Moreland Courts’ website programmer Acclaim is finalizing the password protected Resident Directory for the Moreland Courts website.

+Moreland Courts resident Terry Hamilton Brown gave a brief update on the application for the City of Cleveland to make a $12 million loan from federal Covid Relief funds to the two nonprofits seeking to acquire and redevelop Shaker Square.